 You may have gathered from my last-but-one post on bit-banging the AD9833 DDS module that I have been playing with audio oscillator designs.
 As part of this process, I have tried a few Wien bridge oscillator designs that purport to not require a proper non-linear device (such as a miniature lamp or an RA53 thermistor).
 I could not get any of these designs to work in a stable, predictable and reliable fashion.
 Eventually, I turned to the classic Bill Hewlett-inspired miniature lamp with op-amp design.
 Here’s the basic schematic from a Linear Technology App.
 Note:

-…although why it gives the frequency for values given as 1.000kHz to three decimal places, when the math clearly indicates that the frequency for values given is 995Hz is anybody’s guess.
+Why the above equation identifies the frequency as 1.000kHz (to three decimal places!), when the math clearly results in a frequency of 995Hz is anybody’s guess.